The information in this article is very general. For specific questions about your situation, you should talk to a lawyer.

 The county clerk should tell you how much of a bond you need to post.
 Many insurance companies or bonding companies will issue bond for you.
 The county clerk may be able to refer you to an insurance company or bonding company that can work with you to post bond.

 After you take an oath as an administrator or executor, you must fill out two forms: an “Appraisement of the Estate” and a “Nonprobate Inventory.”
 In these two forms, you must list all of the probate property and nonprobate property of the deceased person and its value.
-These are tax forms and you can get them either from the county clerk or the WV State Tax Department website.
+These are tax forms and you can get them either from the county clerk.

 |Probate (see W. Va.
 Code § 44-1-14)||Nonprobate (see W. Va.
 Code § 11-11-7(a))|